Jaime-alv/Blackjack/README.md

 # Setup

 Game is built under pyhton 3.9 and doesn't requiere any special libraries, other than python installed in the system.
-You can run the game, in Windows, directly from the bat file or through any other means.
+You can run the game, in Windows, directly from Blackjack.bat file or through any other means.